 Because the filming took place in Saudi Arabia, we couldn’t be on set to guide the crew and give them notes on how to prepare the footage and the tracking points for CGI compositing.

 Once the footage was delivered to us, we had to work with it as-is.
-No tracking data whatsoever.
-No edit.
+No tracking data.
+No edits.
 And no option to re-shoot.

 This meant that recreating and matching the camera movement from the footage would be much harder.